 Fare Structures and Ticket Options

 - Pay-as-you-go with an Oyster card or contactless device calculates the lowest fare automatically.
-It includes daily and weekly capping, which limits how much you spend TfL.
+It includes daily and weekly capping, which limits how much you spend per TfL.

 Products Worth Considering